osoco/puppet-easyinstall/README.md

 puppet-easyinstall
 ==================

-Module to manage easyinstall installations
+Module to manage easyinstall modules.
+Tested on debian so far.
+Example:

+easyinstall::module { 'python-memcached': }